Germany

 Germany has adjusted its transfer pricing documentation rules to meet the recommendations of the OECD BEPS Project.
 The taxpayer has to prepare documentation specific to the country and each business (local file) as well as a master file with information regarding the global business operations of the group.
 Furthermore, a so-called country-by-country reporting (CbCR) must be prepared if the group's revenues exceed EUR 750 million and has to be submitted within one year after the end of the respective business year.

 Starting 1 January 2025, the tax authorities may request the submission of transfer pricing documentation at any time in the future.
-Additionally, the transaction matrix, the master file and documentation for extraordinary business transactions (contemporaneous preparation still a requirement) must now be submitted unsolicited within a period of 30 days from the start of a tax audit, i.e., upon receipt of the notification of a tax audit.
-The Local File needs to be submitted only upon a separate request of the tax authorities within a period of 30 days.
+Additionally, the transaction matrix, the master file and documentation for extraordinary business transactions (e.g. restructurings, cost sharing, other material long-term agreements; which must be prepared contemporaneously i.e. within six months after the end of the business year in which the business transaction occurred) must now be submitted unsolicited within a period of 30 days from the start of a tax audit, i.e., upon notification of the audit order.
+The transaction matrix is an "overview of business transactions".
+An ordinance clarifies its content.
+According to the administrative interpretation, the documentation for the transaction matrix must contain the following elements: subject matter and nature of the transactions (i.e. delivery of goods and continuing obligations), parties involved in the business transactions (with identification of the service provider or recipient), volume and consideration of business transactions, name of the contractual basis, transfer pricing method applied, tax jurisdictions concerned, indication of whether transactions are subject to standard taxation in the relevant tax jurisdiction.
+The local file needs to be submitted only upon a separate request of the tax authorities within a period of 30 days.

-The Growth Opportunities Act (‘Wachstumschancengesetz’) of 27 March 2024 introduced a new Section 1 (3d) Foreign Taxes Act (FTA) and a new Section 1 (3e) FTA.
+The Growth Opportunities Act (“Wachstumschancengesetz”) of 27 March 2024 introduced a new Section 1 (3d) Foreign Taxes Act (FTA) and a new Section 1 (3e) FTA.
 According to Section 1 (3d) FTA the interest deduction is to be restricted to a so-called group interest rate.
 The regulation contains a rebuttal option that requires proof that a rate calculated from the corporate group rating complies with the arm's length principle.
 The group interest rate is the rate at which the corporate group could finance itself vis-à-vis third parties based on the rating calculated for the corporate group.
 This limitation should apply to interest expenses from cross-border financing within multinational groups of companies.

 According to the new Section 1 (3e) FTA, it is a rebuttable presumption that the brokering or transfer of funds within a multinational group of companies is a low-function and low-risk service which can only be remunerated on a cost-plus basis.
 The regulation is also intended to cover cases in which one company in the group is responsible for managing the financial resources - such as liquidity management, financial risk management, currency risk management or acting as a financing company - on behalf of one or more companies in the group.

 The new provisions in section 1 (3d) and (3e) FTA are to apply from the period of assessment 2024.
-For expenses incurred up to December 31, 2024, the Finance Act 2024 of December 5, 2024 stipulates that Section 1(3d) FTA does not apply if the expenses are based on financing relationships that were agreed under civil law before January 1, 2024 and whose actual implementation began before January 1, 2024.
+For expenses incurred up to 31 December 2024, the Finance Act 2024 of 5 December 2024 stipulates that Section 1(3d) FTA does not apply if the expenses are based on financing relationships that were agreed under civil law before 1 January 2024 and whose actual implementation began before 1 January 2024

 Thin capitalisation